JaxPlays-Inc/jaxplays.org/content/productions/2020-In-the-Heights.md

 - Book: "Quiara Alegr\xEDa Hudes - wiki"
 - Setting: Washington Heights, Manhattan
 - Wikipedia: In the Heights - wiki
+Genres:
+- Musical
+- Drama
+- Comedy
+- Romance
+- Hip Hop
+- Latin
+Description: "*In the Heights* unveils the aspirations and struggles of Washington Heights, challenging traditional musical storytelling with its authenticity."
 showtimes:
 - 2020-01-17 19:30:00
 - 2020-01-18 19:30:00